emicklei/gmig/README.md

 The `gmig-last-migration` object is `not` updated in the bucket.
 Use this command with care!.

-    gmig force do my-production-project 20180214t071402_create_some_account.yaml
+    gmig force do my-gcp-production-project 20180214t071402_create_some_account.yaml

 ### force undo [path] [filename]